umvirt/lfsautobuilder/README.md

 ### Downloading source code packages

-Download *wget-list* & *md5sums* files from LFS site and put in "src/books" directory
+Download *wget-list* & *md5sums* files from LFS site and put in "src/books" directory.

+File *wget-list* is common for both editions (SysV and Systemd).

+File *md5sums* is edition specific.

+If you wish to build disk images for both editions merge md5sums for both editions:

+    cat systemd.md5sums sysv.md5sums | uniq > md5sums

 You can download sorce code packages manually or by runing downloader script *downloadsrc*: